Use that leftover turkey to make this easy from-scratch turkey tetrazzini casserole—a classic creamy pasta comfort food with a great parmesan topping.

 Many of us (me usually) end up with too much turkey, and you can only do so many turkey sandwiches.
 So let's do something great with it.
 Turkey Tetrazzini is a great choice for those leftovers haunting you.

 What is Tetrazzini?

 While we Americans think of this as a classic Italian dish, it is all American.
-Named after Italian opera star Luisa Tetrazzini, it first appeared in San Francisco in the early 20th century where Tetrazzini was a long-time resident.
+Named after Italian opera star Luisa Tetrazzini, it first appeared in San Francisco in the early 20th century, where Tetrazzini was a long-time resident.

 There is no exact definition, so the recipes do vary a lot.
-It is usually poultry or seafood with a sauce of Parmesan and usually mushrooms severed over linguine or spaghetti.
+It is usually poultry or seafood with a Parmesan sauce, and usually, mushrooms served over linguine or spaghetti.
 There can be some wine involved in the cooking, and it is frequently baked as a casserole.

 You can adjust the number of servings in the recipe card below.
 It will calculate the ingredient adjustments for you but not change the instructions.
 You will need to do those yourself.

-Preheat oven to 350 convection or 375 conventional.
+Preheat oven to 350° convection or 375° conventional.

 Dice 1 small onion, crush four cloves garlic, dice two stalks celery.

-Add 1/2 cup flour.
+Add ½ cup flour.
 Stir until browning some about 2 minutes.

 Bake for about 35 minutes until golden brown and bubbling.